-Advanced restorative Treatment
+Advanced Restorative Treatment

-If it is thought necessary by the treating dentist that some form of advanced dental treatment is clinically necessary, this should be discussed with the Consultant in Charge, Dublin Dental Hospital.
+If it is thought necessary by the treating dentist that some form of advanced dental treatment is clinically necessary, details should be submitted to the Consultant in Charge, Dublin Dental Hospital.
 Only in extenuating circumstances should such a procedure be contemplated, for example, if a natural or artificial crown has been damaged whilst in prison.
-This should be discussed with the Consultant in Charge before an application is made to the relevant prison governor.
 (This is similar to the procedure adopted under the DTSS in terms of extenuating circumstances but it is not usual for such requests to be granted).
-Prior to any discussions, the following records should be collected in order to make a decision:
+Prior to any submission to the Consultant in Charge, Dublin Dental Hospital, the following records should be collected in order to make a decision:

 - 1. Upper and lower models of the mouth. - 2.
 A full periodontal screening (to determine the condition of the gums and bony support of the whole mouth). - 3.
 The bleeding index for the whole mouth that is the level of gingival bleeding, which indicates the level of plaque control. - 4.
 The plaque index, that is the amount of plaque and the number of surfaces of the teeth, which are covered in plaque.
 This can be worked out by staining the plaque by using a vegetable dye, counting the surfaces and then getting a ratio.
 In any patient with a plaque score of over 20%, this in itself is a contra- indication for proceeding with advanced restorative treatment, as in all likelihood the proposed treatment will be unsuccessful.
-In cases where the score is over 20%, the treatment itself may well cause further deterioration of the gingival condition and so make things worse.

-- 5. Is the patient a smoker.
+In cases where the score is over 20%, the treatment itself may well cause further deterioration of the gingival condition and so make things worse. - 5.
+Is the patient a smoker.
 There is a very close association in the dental literature between smoking and periodontal disease and as such, may compromise the prognosis for any advanced restorative care. - 6.
 The reasons why the request for this particular treatment is being proposed.
 It should not be sought on the basis that the patient just wants it - 7.
 The overall level of active dental disease (both active and recurrent carious lesions) present in the patient's mouth at the time of the assessment. - 8.
 The degree of difficulty/skill required to undertake the proposed treatment and whether this is available from within the Prison Dental Services, or what other considerations must be taken into account. - 9.
 It would also be necessary to have access to recent, relevant readable radiographic images.

-On the basis of the above, the Consultant in Charge will discuss the findings with the treating dentist and make a decision as to whether or not to approve the proposed treatment on the merits of the case presented, after which approval will be sought from the governor.
+On the basis of the above, the Consultant in Charge will discuss the findings with the treating dentist and make a decision as to whether or not to approve the proposed treatment on the merits of the case presented.